Ivanello/deepchar.github.io/README.md

 ### What is transliteration?

+About half of the billions of internet users speak languages written in non-Latin alphabets, like Russian, Arabic, Chinese, Greek and Armenian.
+Very often, they haphazardly use the Latin alphabet to write those languages.

+`Привет`: `Privet`, `Privyet`, `Priwjet`, ...
+`كيف حالك`: `kayf halk`, `keyf 7alek`, ...
+`Բարև Ձեզ`: `Barev Dzez`, `Barew Dzez`, ...

+So a growing share of user-generated text content is in these "Latinized" or "romanized" formats that are difficult to parse, search or even identify.
+Transliteration is the task of automatically converting this content into the native canonical format.

+`Aydpes aveli sirun e.`: `Այդպես ավելի սիրուն է:`

+You can read more about what makes this problem non-trivial at [*Automatic transliteration with LSTM*](http://yerevann.github.io/2016/09/09/automatic-transliteration-with-lstm/) and [*Interpreting neurons in an LSTM network*](https://yerevann.github.io/2017/06/27/interpreting-neurons-in-an-LSTM-network/).

 ### Our approach

 Our baseline approach is to train **character-level sequence-to-sequence** models.
 Besides our modification to character-level, [Fairseq](https://github.com/pytorch/fairseq) is standard modern reference implementation of sequence-to-sequence, developed primarily for machine *translation* but in principle applicable to a wide range of tasks with sequence input and sequence output